 New in the Stata Bookstore

-The Stata Bookstore carries publications about Stata and about statistics.
+The Stata Bookstore carries publications about Stata and statistics.
 Every title we add is reviewed and includes a comment from our Stata technical group.
 You can find the latest titles by scrolling through the new arrivals section on the Bookstore home page.
 Here are some of the latest additions:

 By Felix Bittmann